University of Toronto St. George: Demographics

-St. George has the largest number of students of the three campuses, with approximately double that of the Mississauga and Scarborough campuses combined.
-It also attracts the most graduate students, with 94 per cent of the university's postgraduates in the 2024–25 academic year.
-Approximately 29.0 per cent of its students are international, a larger proportion than the 25.7 per cent at UTM and slightly less than the 30.7 at UTSC.
+St. George has the largest number of students of the three University of Toronto campuses, with approximately double that of the Mississauga and Scarborough campuses combined.
+It also attracts the most graduate students, with 94 per cent of the university's postgraduates in the 2024–2025 academic year.
+Approximately 29.0 per cent of its students are international, a larger proportion than the 25.7 per cent at the Mississauga campus and slightly less than the 30.7 at the Scarborough campus.

 In popular culture

-The University of Toronto's St. George campus is used frequently as a filming location for major movies and TV series, often standing in for other universities.
-Films shot at the campus include Good Will Hunting (1997), in which it stood in for Harvard University and MIT, and Mean Girls (2004), where the Mathletes competition was filmed in Convocation Hall.
+The University of Toronto's St. George campus has been used as a filming location for many movies, television series and music videos, often standing in for other universities.
+Films shot on the campus include Good Will Hunting (1997), in which it stood in for Harvard University and MIT, and Mean Girls (2004), which filmed in Convocation Hall.
 The Incredible Hulk (2008) was filmed at Knox College while RoboCop (2014) was shot in the Donnelly Centre and Convocation Hall.
-In Harold & Kumar Go to White Castle (2004), the St. George campus stood in for Princeton University.
+In Harold & Kumar Go to White Castle (2004), St. George stood in for Princeton University.
 Other movies filmed at the campus include Resident Evil: Afterlife (2010), Cocktail (1988), Urban Legend (1998), The Prince and Me (2004), Total Recall (2012), Tommy Boy (1995) and The Freshman (1990).
+The 1965 student production Winter Kept Us Warm is set on the St. George campus and was the first feature film to be shot at the University of Toronto.
+It is considered English Canada's first queer film and the first English-language Canadian film shown at the Cannes Film Festival.